elyse502/alx-backend-user-data/0x01-Basic_authentication/README.md

 # N.B: @Cohort 13
 Hello Software Engineers

-In project https://intranet.alxswe.com/projects/1240 you have to download an archive with files, including `requirements.txt`
+In project https://intranet.alxswe.com/projects/1240 👉 [The Project](./) you have to download an archive with files, including `requirements.txt`

 `PIP` gives some issues (tested on `python 3.8`)